Triangulated categories of mixed motives: General definitions and axiomatic

-\begin{df} Consider the notations introduced above.
-We will call $\T_{c}$ the \emph{$\tau$-constructible part of $\T$}.
-For any scheme $S$, the objects of $\T_{c}(S)$ will be called \emph{$\tau$-constructible}, or simply, \emph{constructible}. \end{df} When $\tau$ is clear from the context, we will not indicate it in the notation or terminology of this definition.
-Note also that if $\T$ is compactly $\tau$-generated, then $\tau$-geometric premotives over $S$ coincide with the compact objects of $\T(S)$.
-Thus, in this case, the $\Pmor$-fibred sub-category of $\tau$-constructible premotives does not depend on $\tau$ so that the preceding abuse of notation is fully legitimated (this will be the case in practice).
+\end{num} \begin{df} Consider the notations introduced above.
+We will call $\T_{\tau,c}$ the \emph{$\tau$-constructible part of $\T$}.
+For any scheme $S$, the objects of $\T_{\tau,c}(S)$ will be called \emph{$\tau$-constructible}. {constructible|seealso{$\tau$-constructible}} \end{df} When $\tau$ is clear from the context, we will put $\T_c:=\T_{\tau,c}$ and use the terminology \emph{constructible}.

+\begin{rem} The condition of $\tau$-constructibility is a good categorical notion of finiteness which extends the notion of \emph{geometric motives} as introduced by Voevodsky.
+In the triangulated motivic case, it will be studied thoroughly in section \ref{sec:constructible_motives}. \end{rem}

+\begin{prop} Let $\T$ be a $\tau$-twisted $\Pmor$-premotivic triangulated category.
+Let $S$ be a scheme such that: \begin{enumerate} \item The category $\T(S)$ admits small sums. \item For any $\Pmor$-scheme $X$ over $S$, and any twist $i \in \tau$, the premotive $M_S(X)\{i\}$ is compact. \end{enumerate} Then, a premotive $M$ over $S$ is $\tau$-constructible if and only if it is compact. \end{prop} \begin{proof} In any triangulated category $\mathscr D$, one easily obtains that the property of being compact is stable under extensions and retracts.
+In particular, the thick triangulated subcategory of $\mathscr D$ generated by compact objects consists precisely of the compact objects of $\mathscr D$.
+Moreover, if $\mathscr D$ admits small sums and is generated by a family of compact objects $G$, then the thick triangulated subcategory of $\mathscr D$ generated by $G$ contains all compact objects, and is therefore equal to the full subcategory of compact objects (see \cite[Lem.
+2.2]{Nee4}).